 - Get emergency help right away if you take too much OXYCONTIN (overdose).
-OXYCONTIN overdose can cause lifethreatening breathing problems that can lead to death.
+When you first start taking OXYCONTIN, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 - Never give anyone else your OXYCONTIN.
 They could die from taking it.
 Store OXYCONTIN away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away OXYCONTIN is against the law.

 - severe asthma, trouble breathing, or other lung problems.